FastEndpoints/FastEndpoints/Src/Documentation/wiki/Pre-Post-Processors.md

 ```

 # multiple pipeline behaviors
-you can attach multiple pipeline behaviors with both `PreProcessors()` and `PostProcessors()` methods. the processors are executed in the order they are supplied to the methods.
+you can attach multiple processors with both `PreProcessors()` and `PostProcessors()` methods. the processors are executed in the order they are supplied to the methods.